SteveBattista/jwtserver/README.md

 - **Never commit RSA private key (`private.pem`) to source control** - keep it secure and access-controlled.
 - Do not commit `users.txt` to source control as it contains password hashes.
-- RSA-2048 keys provide strong asymmetric security; consider RSA-4096 for higher security requirements.
+- RSA-4096 keys provide excellent asymmetric security; RSA-2048 is minimum recommended for production.
 - Asymmetric keys allow for distributed verification without sharing signing secrets.
 - Public key (`jwt_public.pem`) can be safely shared for token verification by other services.
+- Public key is available via the `/.well-known/public.pem` endpoint for automated discovery.
 - Argon2id hashes embed salt and parameters; keep them strong (default settings are reasonable).
 - Prefer HTTPS in production and rotate your RSA keys regularly.
 - Consider using hardware security modules (HSM) for private key protection in production.